marciaj-sp1/HealDB/readme.md

     ```

 - **`create_mini_healdb_rdf_schema.py`**
-  - Purpose: Generates a simplified RDF schema (`healdb.ttl`) that includes classes, properties, and instances
+  - Purpose: Generates a simplified RDF schema (`healdb_mini.ttl`) that includes classes, properties, and instances
  from the HealDB database, focusing on active ingredients, their external identifiers, types of identifiers,
  medications, regulatory categories, and therapeutic classes.
 It provides a minimal but comprehensive representation
  of HealDB, supporting interoperability use cases and SPARQL queries.